Jesse Solomon (musician): Solo career

 In 2008, Solomon released his first solo album “Fire!
 Ready, Aim".
 He played guitar, bass and drums on the album, which he recorded in just one week at Pig Pen Studios, the Blasting Room and the University of Northern Colorado recording facility.
 Solomon played his first solo live show at a CD release party at the Academy of Guitar in February 2009.
 In June 2010, he performed as a guest guitarist with the band Uncle Fester opening for Blue Öyster Cult in Craig, Colorado.
 He continues to appear as a guest guitarist for various artists.
-He was invited to play with Jennifer Batten at for Musicians Institute's first all school reunion in April 2011.
+He was invited to play with Jennifer Batten for Musicians Institute's first all school reunion in April 2011.
 Other musicians performing were Paul Gilbert, Keith Wyatt, Dan Gilbert, Steve Trovato, Larry Carlton and Pat Martino.
 In the summer of 2013 he was the opener for Jennifer Batten on a west coast tour that went from Portland, Oregon to San Diego, California and back.
+In 2015, Jesse and Jennifer Batten collaborated on a seminar that was dubbed "Jennifer Batten's Self-Empowerment for the Modern Musician."
+Solomon's portion was branded "Sonic Wisdom."
+Music companies like Fishman and Digitech hopped on board along with Sam Ash Music.
+They took this to 27 states across America for two and a half months, performing concerts along the way and conducting product demonstrations at Sam Ash and other music stores and colleges.